LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05-HtmlCanvas/Lab05_Instructions_HtmlCanvas.md

 Add these features:

-- Automatic storage and retrieval of profiles from local storage.
-- Photo filters like Grayscale, Sepia, and Sharpening to enhance your image.
-Use the [`lena.js`](https://www.fellipe.com/demos/lena-js/) package.
-On your web page, provide the filters you want in a drop-down list.
 - Controls to change font size and color.
 - Option to add an outline to the text and choose it's color.
 - Oval profile frame, with image or background outside the frame clipped.